 Your next step should be seeking a legal consultation with an experienced Georgia medical misdiagnosis lawyer.
 An attorney will be able to help you gain access to your medical records and review your situation.

 At Geiger Legal Group, LLC, we are a family-run law firm that focuses on helping people.
 You are not a case number.
-You are an individual worthy of our time and respect.
-We work on a contingency fee basis, so you won’t owe us anything unless we secure compensation for you.
+Instead, you are an individual worthy of our time and respect.
+We work on a contingency fee basis, so you won’t owe us anything unless we secure compensation.
 For a free case review, contact our Georgia office today.